shivendra2015iiit/Notes_Detection/README.md

 # Notes_Detection

-This work for the detection of notes (Music notes) from input sound clip.
+This code can detect notes (Music notes) from input sound clip.
+With change of some parameters inside code it ca be adjusted for any environment.

 Input : Sound in wav formate
 Output : Notes (like C, C-sharp etc)